Group Leaders

 PhD Candidate

-Christodoulos is a first-year PhD student at the Dept. of Electrical Engineering, Computer Engineering and Informatics, at CUT.
-He works as a Computer Engineering instructor in the department of secondary technical, vocational education and training, Cyprus ministry of Education and Youth.
-Due to his involvement with adolescents and children, his PhD will investigate the possibility of developing an automated system for the prediction of developmental language disorders (DLD) in adolescents and children.
-DLD is a language problem in children which causes difficulties in speaking and comprehending spoken words.
-Christodoulos holds a diploma in Electronics and Computer Engineering from the Technical University of Crete in Chania, Greece.
-In his thesis he designed and simulated the main datapath of five stages pipelined RISC microprocessor (DLX), in SystemC, which is a super class of C++ language, as a hardware description language.
-The SystemC design is then translated into RTL VHDL, using a compiler named SystemCrafter 2.0.
-Then using Xilinx place and route tools, the design is downloaded into a Xilinx Spartan-3 FPGA.
-Finally, using the design functionality it is verified by using MEMEC development board (supervised by Dionysios Pnevmatikatos, Assist.
-Prof. at the Electronics and Computer Engineering Department).
-Christodoulos is highly skilled in web and computer application development and has previous working experience in front-end and back-end solutions.
-He also holds many professional certifications like ISACA CISA, CISCO CCNA, AVAYA ACS, AVAYA ACIS, TIA CTP 2007, Digium DCAA.
+Christodoulos is a Computer Engineering Instructor at the Dept. of Secondary Technical, Vocational Education and Training, Cyprus Ministry of Education and Youth.
+His PhD investigates the possibility of developing an automated system for the prediction of developmental language disorders (DLD) in adolescents and children.
+He holds a diploma in Electronics and Computer Engin.(Technical University of Crete, Greece).
+In his thesis he designed and simulated the main datapath of 5 stages pipelined RISC microprocessor (DLX), in SystemC, a super class of C++ language.
+The SystemC design is translated into RTL VHDL, using a compiler named SystemCrafter 2.0.
+Using Xilinx place and route tools, the design is downloaded into a Xilinx Spartan-3 FPGA.
+Finally, using the design functionality it is verified, using MEMEC development board (supervised by Dionysios Pnevmatikatos, Assist.
+Prof. at the Electronics and Computer Engin.
+Department).
+He is highly skilled in web and computer application development and has working experience in front-end and back-end solutions.
+He holds professional certifications like ISACA CISA, CISCO CCNA, AVAYA ACS, AVAYA ACIS, TIA CTP 2007, Digium DCAA.

 PhD Candidate

-PhD Student
+PhD Student | Bioinformatician

 Undergraduate Bachelor Students